Graphite Publishing

 What’s unique about Graphite Publishing?

-As a composer, what are the benefits of publishing my works through Graphite?
+As a composer, what are the benefits of publishing or distributing my works through Graphite?

 The benefit of publishing through Graphite is that we have created a network of composers that help promote each other.
 If a conductor loves work by Composer #1, and they learn to trust the material coming out of Graphite, they will give Composer #2 a chance, looking for the same high quality and accessibility the received from Composer #1, because both composers are connected by the Graphite name.